ddxkalin/ddxkalin/README.md

     </a>&nbsp;&nbsp;
   </p>

-  - 🔭 I’m currently working on becoming a Full Stack Developer.
+  - 🔭 I’m currently working as a Full Stack Developer.
-  - 🌱 I’m currently learning GoLang, React, RabbitMQ and Apache Kafka.
+  - 🌱 I’m currently learning GoLang, ReactJS, RabbitMQ and Apache Kafka.
   - 👯 I’m looking to collaborate on Creating Web Applications or other interesting projects
   - 💬 Ask me about Anything...
   - 📫 How to reach me: ... kstoev9316@gmail.com 📩
   - ⚡ Fun fact: ...
-I love adrenaline!
+I love adrenaline and cooking!